Homemade hair masks you can make using ingredients in just your kitchen cupboard

 Protect your hair from heat and weather damage with these amazing homemade hair masks that can be made in your own kitchen.

-As another summer almost comes to a close, it’s time to start thinking about how to give our hair some TLC after the best bits of the past few months – sun, salt and chlorine.
+We’re quickly making our way through the summer season, and it’s time to start thinking about how to give our hair some TLC after the best bits of recent months – sun, salt and chlorine.

 Tips before you start